 Kneaded erasers are great to use once you’ve blocked out the brightest highlights with the white plastic eraser.
 A kneaded eraser is not as strong and stiff as a white plastic eraser, so it is better when you want to make more subtle changes in the tones of your drawing.
 Because you can mold the kneaded eraser into any shape, it is also very versatile in terms of the variety of marks it can make.

-I recommend Papermate “Tuff Stuff” eraser stick, this is by far the best eraser stick I have encountered.
+I recommend the Generals Factis BM-2 Mechanical Eraser, this is by far the best eraser stick I have encountered.
 Some of the other eraser sticks are no good because the tip is too wide and you won’t be able to get thin enough lines.
-You can even buy refills for the Papermate eraser stick, although the stick does last for a while.
+You can even buy refills for this eraser stick, although the stick does last for a while.

 The eraser stick is a great tool when you are putting the finishing touches on your drawing.
 I don’t recommend using an eraser stick too early in a drawing, it will cause you to tighten up and focus on details before you’re ready.
 The cross-hatching marks in this drawing below were done entirely with a charcoal pencil and eraser stick.
 The multiple layers of cross-hatching give the drawing a rich, substantial look.